 "The course was in perfect shape when we opened in the fall, then we got the rains which nobody can really control," Shields said.
 "All the green and tees are situated out off the 100-year flood plain, so hopefully we won't have the problems we've had this year."

 Other than some new sod on several of the fairways and some trenching work to divert the water, the Trails should be back to top condition by the summer.
+"We added a couple of wetlands on the course, but the creeks have been here for years and years," Shields added.

 Just saying to avoid the water doesn't give the golfer much help, since it's so omni-present on so many of the holes.

-But among the best examples is the par 4 fifth hole, 453 yards from the back markers, where the water starts off going down the right side then splits midway down the fairway and goes down both sides of the green leaving you a chance to get wet on either side of the green with a wayward approach shot.
+But among the best examples is the par-4 fifth hole, 453 yards from the back markers, where the water starts off going down the right side then splits midway down the fairway and goes down both sides of the green leaving you a chance to get wet on either side of the green with a wayward approach shot.

-The par 3 11th hole is another short, but very dangerous challenge.
+The Trails of Frisco Golf Club's par-3 11th hole is another short, but very dangerous challenge.
 The hole measures just 157 yards from the furthest tee markers, but water comes into play all along the right and in front of the green.
 This is basically an all or nothing tee shot with a little bail out room on the left side.
-The par 3 14th is a full 231 yards from the back tees with water crossing the fairway twice before you reach the large and undulated greens.
+The par-3 14th is a full 231 yards from the back tees with water crossing the fairway twice before you reach the large and undulated greens.

-The long par 5 18th has water all along the left side, trees to the right, and a very large and fast green.
+The long par-5 18th has water all along the left side, trees to the right, and a very large and fast green.